longturn/freeciv21/docs/Playing/how-to-play.rst

 intelligence about the other, which can be accessed from the :numref:`Nations and Diplomacy View <Nations and Diplomacy View Button>`.

-This communication will lapse after a ruleset defined number of turns with no contact.
+This communication will lapse after a ruleset defined number of turns with no contact, which is one turn for the Classic Ruleset.
 Establishing an embassy will give a more permanent communication channel, as well as more advanced intelligence such as details of technology.
 Embassies are one-way, the nation hosting the embassy receives no benefit and once established, cannot be revoked.

 If you are in contact with another player, then you can arrange a diplomatic meeting.
-From the :numref:`Nations and Diplomacy View <Nations and Diplomacy View Button>` , this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
+From the :numref:`Nations and Diplomacy View <Nations and Diplomacy View Button>`, this is done by selecting the nation with whom you wish to meet and clicking :guilabel:`Meet`.
 If the entry under the embassy column is not blank and the other player is connected (or is a server AI) then a treaty dialog will pop up.

-In this dialog you can negotiate an exchange of assets (maps, vision, advances, cities, or gold), Embassies, or relationship pacts such as a Cease-fire or Peace.
+In this dialog you can negotiate an exchange of assets (maps, vision, advances, cities, or gold), embassies, or relationship pacts such as a Cease-fire or Peace.
 The list of items that can be traded through diplomacy is ruleset dependent.
-There is no need to trade like for like; you can trade, say, an advance or city for gold, you can consider this buying and selling.
+There is no need to trade like for like.
+You can trade, say, an advance or city for gold, you can consider this buying and selling.
 Each player builds a list of offered items.
 To remove an item from the list, double-click on it.
 When both players indicate satisfaction, the pact is concluded.

-Pacts affect where your units can go and what they can do, and a pact with one nation can affect your relations with others. under authoritarian governments such as monarchy you can break a pact at any time, but the representative governments (republic and democracy) have a senate which will block the unprovoked cancellation of a treaty, unless a foreign diplomat or spy sparks a diplomatic incident. the only way to dissolve a pact in this situation is to dissolve your government by going into anarchy. the details of pacts are described in the diplomacy section.
+Pacts affect where your units can go and what they can do, and a pact with one nation can affect your relations with others. under authoritarian governments such as monarchy you can break a pact at any time, but the representative governments (Republic and Democracy) have a senate which will block the unprovoked cancellation of a treaty, unless a foreign diplomat or spy sparks a diplomatic incident. the only way to dissolve a pact in this situation is to dissolve your government by going into anarchy. the details of pacts are described in the diplomacy section.